-By contrast, exactly one \\ is neither positive nor negative: exactly one archbishop is in France does not entail that exactly one archbishop is in Paris (e.g. there might be zero in Paris and one in Lyons); and conversely, Exactly one archbishop is in Paris does not entail that Exactly one archbishop is in France (e.g. there might be one in Paris and another one in Lyons).
-Noticeably, some and no are elementary expressions but exactly one (two words) is not; from this restricted example one could thus see emerging a constraint according to which only a subset of quantifiers can be elementary expressions, namely the ones that can be classified as positive or negative.
+From such a perspective, some elementary grammatical (closed-class) words can be classified as positive or negative, and in particular so-called quantifiers: some as in some senator is positive, no as in no senator is negative.
+By contrast, exactly one is neither positive nor negative: exactly one archbishop is in France doesn't entail that exactly one archbishop is in Paris (e.g. there might be zero in Paris and one in Lyons); and conversely, Exactly one archbishop is in Paris doesn't entail that Exactly one archbishop is in France (e.g. there might be one in Paris and another one in Lyons).
+From this restricted data, one could see emerging a constraint according to which only quantifiers that can be classified as positive or negative can be elementary expressions: some and no are elementary expressions but exactly one (two words) isn't.
 This indeed illustrates one of the simplest forms of a semantic universal, which puts constraints on the possible meanings of natural language elementary expressions.

-While closed-class items (like quantifiers) have received particular attention, constraints on the meaning of open-class words like dog have been investigated as well.
+Constraints on the meaning of open-class words like chair have been investigated as well.
 Gärdenfors (2004, 2014) proposes that one constraint on lexical expressions is connectedness.
 Formally, the denotation of a word is connected if for any two elements in it, all elements that are between those two are also in the denotation.
-Take the word animal, with the assumption that the duck and the badger are instances of animals, and thus parts of its denotation.
+Take the word animal, with the assumption that the duck and the badger are instances of animals.
 If one has reason to think, at any level of reasoning or conceptualization, that the platypus is intermediate between ducks and badgers, one will infer by connectedness that the platypus is an animal.
 Interestingly, this notion has recently been unified with a constraint on quantifiers: the property of being positive (some) or negative (no) in the above sense is subsumed under the term monotonicity (with quantifiers of the exactly-type being non-monotonic).
 Connectedness can then be seen as a generalization of monotonicity in open-class expressions.
-We will see that strikingly, these constraints have precursors in non-human animals; this shows how the application of formal linguistic tools to research on non-human animals can benefit our understanding of animal minds.
+Strikingly, we will see that these constraints have precursors in non-human animals; this shows how the application of formal linguistic tools to research on non-human animals can benefit our understanding of animal minds.